Hike Messenger: Hike Direct

-The Hike Direct feature is based on the technology known as WiFi Direct, which initially was also called WiFi P2P and got introduced to users by October 2015 which enables sharing of files such as music, apps, videos without a live internet connection within a 100-meter radius by creating a wireless network between two or more devices with a transfer speed of 100MB per minute.
-For privacy and security reasons, Hike doesn't show the recipient's location or proximity and works only when two users are connected in the same room by adding one another into the contact list.
+The Hike Direct feature is based on the technology known as WiFi Direct, which initially was also called WiFi P2P and got introduced to users by October 2015, which enables sharing of files such as music, apps, videos without a live internet connection within a 100-meter radius by creating a wireless network between two or more devices with a transfer speed of 100MB per minute.
+For privacy and security reasons, Hike didn't show the recipient's location or proximity and works only when two users are connected in the same room by adding one another into the contact list.

 Hike Wallet

 In June 2017, Hike announced the launch of version 5.0 with multiple new features like User Chat Themes, Night Mode and Magic Selfie. along with a built-in Wallet partnered with Yes Bank.
 This feature was first rolled out to Android users followed by iOS users at a later stage.

 Hike collaborated with Airtel Payment Bank to power its digital payment wallet by November 2017 where Hike users have access to Airtel Payments Bank's merchant & utility payment services and know your customer (KYC) infrastructure with 5 million transactions happening from services like recharge and P2P.
 Hike formed a partnership with Ola Cabs to bring a taxi and auto-rickshaw booking facility from 14 February 2018.
-Users can now also book bus tickets with 3,000 operators, pay for electricity, cooking gas, DTH and landline bills with 60 operators through Hike Wallet.
+With Hike Wallet facility users could now book bus tickets with 3,000 operators and also pay bills for electricity, cooking gas, DTH and landline with 60 operators.

-Support of Unified Payments Interface (UPI) based payments by Hike Wallet let users send and receive up to ₹1 lakh directly into the bank account without sharing their credit/debit card or net banking credentials.
-Users can send money through UPI to anyone and not just Hike users.
-For non-UPI users, it allows transactions up to ₹20,000 a month with a maximum cap per transaction at ₹5,000.
+Support of Unified Payments Interface (UPI) based payments by Hike Wallet would let users send and receive up to ₹1 lakh directly into the bank account without sharing their credit/debit card or net banking credentials.
+Users could send money through UPI to anyone and not just Hike users.
+For non-UPI users, it allowed transactions up to ₹20,000 a month with a maximum cap per transaction at ₹5,000.